Buying a franchise can be risky.

 A lot?
 A little?
 Somewhere in the middle?

-Your Quotient is yours, and yours alone.
+Your FRQ is yours, and yours alone.
 It will help you focus on the types of franchise opportunities to investigate.
 By “types” I’m referring to models.
 Things like single unit franchise opportunities, and multi-unit franchise opportunities.
 Maybe even Master Franchises, where you go in and purchase a massive territory-where you’re almost the actual franchisor.

 Are you ready to use my Free Franchise Risk Quotient Calculator?